kontena/docs/quick-start.md

 The initial stack deployment may take some time while the host nodes pull the referenced Docker images.

-After the stack deployment is finished you can verify from Kontena Cloud Dashboard that the lb and web services are running or executing `stack ls` command:
+After the stack deployment is finished you can verify from the Kontena Cloud Dashboard that the lb and web services are running or executing the `stack ls` command:

 ```
 > stack ls